pietro-foini/ISI-WFP/project/packages/LagsCreator/README.md

 <img src="./images/roll7.gif" width="700">
 </p>

 A last possible configuration is regarding the format of the outputs.
+You can arrange the lag-features of each sample over an unique row through the `row_output` parameter.
 So far the returned outputs we talked about are numpy arrays.
-Now, setting the parameter `return_dataframe = True`, `single_step = False`, `lags_dictionary = {"A": 3, "B": 0, "C": 2}` and without validation:
+Now, setting the parameter `return_dataframe = True`, `row_output = True`, `single_step = False`, `lags_dictionary = {"A": 3, "B": 0, "C": 2}` and without validation:

 <p align="center">
 <img src="./images/return_dataframe_x.png" width="300">